 - Nerve blocks: These tests can treat and diagnose the cause of your pain.
 Your doctor injects something to numb pain (an anesthetic) into nerve locations.
 They may use an imaging test to find the best right place for the needle.
 Your response to the nerve block may help find out what’s causing your pain or where it’s coming from.

-- Myelogram: This test is for back pain, too.
+- Myelogram: This test can also be used for back and neck pain.
 During a myelogram, a dye is injected into your spinal canal.
 The test helps identify nerve compression caused by herniated disks or fractures.

 - EMG: An electromyogram allows doctors to check muscle activity.
 Your doctor puts fine needles into your muscles to measure their response to electrical signals.